Shirokarun/Win11-Optimization-Guide/README.md

 ## Startup Apps
 - Open Windows Search Bar
-- Searh "Startup Apps" and openn it
+- Searh "Startup Apps" and open it
 - Disable all the apps that aren't needed

 ## After the optimizations, make sure to restart the system!